mozilla/glean/docs/user/reference/metrics/boolean.md

 #### Recorded errors

-* [`invalid_type`](../../user/metrics/error-reporting.md): if a non-boolean value is given.
+* [`invalid_type`](../../user/metrics/error-reporting.md): if a non-boolean value is given (JavaScript only).

 ## Testing API

 ### `testGetValue`

 Gets the recorded value for a given boolean metric.
+Returns `true` or `false` if data is stored.
+Returns a language-specific empty/null value if no data is stored.

 {{#include ../../../shared/tab_header.md}}